iliketrainz98/ffsounddetails/index.md

 7. (*Optional - If Time*) Ring out the system (see below)

 ### Plugging In
 Plug each input into the channel as labelled.
+Note: The Keys and Bass need to be plugged in via DI boxes.
+See below:

 #### DI Box Settings:
-- BEHRINGER STEREO DI:
+- BEHRINGER STEREO DI (Keys):
   - Attenuation: 0 dB
   - Mode: 2-CH
   - Ground: GND
   - Battery: OFF
   *Note: Red Light will illuminate if connected properly*
-- MILLENIUM DI-E
+- MILLENIUM DI-E (Bass):
   - Ground Lift: I
   - Instrument/Speaker: I